jacobszmon/Git-Info-Pages/README.md

     - What is Git (including pros and cons).
 - Configuring Git (started Sept 30 at 8:45 finished Sept 30 at 9:20)
 - Initializing a Repo(Started Sept 30 at 9:24 finished Sept 30 at 9:30)
+    - Staging and Commit Files (started at 9:35 finished at 9:40)
+    - Status, Log, and Diff (started at 9:35 finished at 9:40)